Mad Wolf Mountain

 Mad Wolf Mountain is located in the Lewis Range of the Glacier National Park in the U.S. state of Montana.
 Mad Wolf Mountain is just west of the Blackfeet Indian Reservation, and rises abruptly above the Great Plains.
 It stands at 8,341 feet, or 2,542 meters.
+A Blackfeet name for the mountain was Muk-sin-a', or "Angry Woman", named for a Blackfeet woman who captured an enemy man attempting to steal horses.